Liberta-Leasing/Bert_Deployment/README.md

 # Bert_Deployment
-## Using your own trained model and your input.csv file to predict in docker container
+## Using a trained model and an input.csv file to predict in a docker container

 <details open>
 <summary> Prepare your local folder shown below </summary>